issues addressed in parenting plan

 For parents who divorce or otherwise split up, the most important document you have is your parenting plan.

 This piece of paper lays out everything related to your child’s life moving forward.
-It includes custody arrangements, residential time, visitation schedule, and everything regarding your children.
+It includes custody arrangements, residential time, a visitation schedule, and all other details regarding your children.
 Because of that, it’s hugely important.

-It’s also important to know what it contains and, perhaps even most important, what it should contain.
+It’s also important to know what it contains and, perhaps even more important, what it should contain.

 No two custody cases are ever the same.
 As a result, no two parenting plans will ever be identical.
-And under Washington law, there are no formal regulations about what a parenting plan must look like or what it must include.
+Under Washington law, there are no formal regulations governing what a parenting plan must look like or include.

 What Is a Parenting Plan?